RayBB/openlibrary-docs/Git-Cheat-Sheet.md

 `Git` adds/changes its feature-set regularly, so make sure to keep it up-to-date!
 These notes created with `git 2.22`.

-Note: This document replaces the version in the [Open Library Archives](https://openlibrary.org/dev/docs/committing?v=15)

 Contents:
 - [Setting Up](#setting-up)
 - [Creating a Pull Request](#creating-a-pull-request)